Alpha Tau Sigma: History

-The Fraternity incorporated in 1915, with the intention and members were empowered to begin expansion to other recognized colleges of osteopathy.
-However, although the chapter remained successful on its Alpha campus, it never grew beyond a local entity.
+The fraternity was incorporated in 1915, with the intention and members were empowered to expand to other recognized osteopathy colleges.
+Although the chapter remained successful on its founding campus, it never grew beyond a local entity.
+However, the grand chapter of Alpha Tau Sigma fraternity was associated with the American Osteopathic Society by 1944.

-Archived member lists note at least 45 members among one member's network, scattered in the states of Missouri, Oklahoma and Kansas, with a few elsewhere.
+Alpha Tau Sigma ceased operations in 1964.
+An archived member lists note at least 45 members among one member's network, scattered in the states of Missouri, Oklahoma, and Kansas, with a few elsewhere.